Edit in GitHubLog an issue

 }

-Note, that similar to style, cloud storage URLs may be used as well.
-To demonstrate this, you will once again use a simple wrapper to the Generate Images endpoint, but this time optionally accept the ID of an image to use as the structure reference:
+Note, that similar to style, you can use cloud storage URLs as well.
+To demonstrate this, you once again use a simple wrapper for the Generate Images endpoint, but this time optionally accept the ID of an image to use as the structure reference:

 Copied to your clipboard